Keep Your Dog Safe This 4th Of July

 More pets get lost on the 4th of July than any other day of the year.
 Factors like drunk owners, loud fireworks and sensory overload make this day very dangerous for your fur baby.
 Here are eight tips to make sure your best bud stays safe.

-- Play with them early in the day so they’re tired by the time all the parties start
+- Play with them early in the day so they’re tired by the time all the parties start.
+A sleepy puppy is a safe puppy.

-- Keep charcoal, sparklers, fireworks and glow sticks far away from your curious pal
+- Keep charcoal, sparklers, fireworks and glow sticks far away from your curious pal.
+Bring out some of their favorite toys to keep them distracted.

 - Are they afraid of loud noises?
-Keep some gentle music playing to keep them distracted
+Keep some gentle music playing to keep them distracted.
+My dog is a huge Elvis fan so, if I plan to leave him alone, he'll be jammin' the night away.